AdobeDocs/pass.en/help/authentication/tve-dashboard-home.md

 *List of changes log*

-To view the complete list of changes, select **View more in Changes Log** at the lower-right to navigate to the [Changes Log](tve-dashboard-changes-log.md) section.
+To view the complete list of changes, select **View more in Changes Log** at the lower right to navigate to the [Changes Log](tve-dashboard-changes-log.md) section.